Veggie Gluten Free Pizza

 In the short period between November 1963 and June 1968, four major political figures including the president of the United States were assassinated at the same time an estimated 700 uprisings took place in every major and many minor cities around the nation.
 When Dr. King was killed I remember my parents being distraught yet cognizant, thus determined the significance of the moment would not be taken for granted nor squandered.
 I think they wanted my brother and I to understand the gravity of the foulness we daily witnessed despite us being just shy of 6 and 4 years old.
 A mandate was issued that day.
 History is an informative tool for placing present day into perspective.

 As more and more of us are deciding to, or being required to, sequester ourselves at home, ordering takeout may not be the surest choice.
 Let’s be clear – the odds are we will survive the pandemic and that eating at home ensures we will consume more antioxidants because restaurants tend not to focus on vegetables.
-In keeping, I decided to make a homemade pizza, something I had not done in years, but this time I bought a gluten free crust because I have seemed to develop a late life wheat allergy.
+In keeping, I decided to make a Veggie Gluten Free Pizza, something I had not done in years, but this time I bought a gluten free crust because I have seemed to develop a late life wheat allergy.
 Take a few deep breaths and turn off the TV.

 - Against the Grain Gourmet Pizza Shell

 - 1 Tbs.
 Parmesan

 - 1 Cup chopped organic Broccoli